+For over 20 years, the Science Writers and Communicators of Canada (SWCC) has recognized outstanding contributions to science writing with the annual SWCC Book Awards.
 Beginning this year, SWCC will also offer the Paradigm Prize for Underrepresented Perspectives in Science Writing.
 As an organization, SWCC recognizes the need to expand the landscape of science communication and better represent the diversity of contributors across our community.
-It is our hope that this type of paradigm shift will help to foster a more inclusive environment for science writers in Canada and abroad.
-Eligible recipients include (but will not be limited to) a first-time author, an author/illustrator from an underrepresented background, and/or work published by a small press or independent publisher.
-The Paradigm Prize will be selected from the shortlist of finalists for the two main categories (general and children/youth) and can be held in tandem with one of the other awards.
+It is our hope that this type of paradigm shift will help to foster a more inclusive environment for science writers in Canada and abroad.The Science Writers and Communicators of Canada (SWCC) is pleased to announce the winners of the 2021 SWCC Book Awards.

 Beyond Banting: From Insulin to Islet transplants, Decoding Canada’s Diabetes Research Superstars

 Written by Krista Lamb (Publisher: Rock Mill Press)

 Orca Rescue!
 The True Story of an Orphaned Orca Named Springer

 Written by Donna Sandstrom, Illustrated by Sig Burwash (Publisher: Kids Can Press)